-The Guardianship and Administration Act 2000 presumes that every person can make his or her own decisions.
-Before QCAT can appoint an administrator there must be sufficient evidence that:
+The Guardianship and Administration Act 2000 presumes that every person can make decisions.
+Before QCAT can appoint a guardian there must be sufficient evidence that:

 - the adult has impaired decision making capacity

-- there is a need for a decision, and
+- there is a need for a decision

-- without a decision maker the adult’s needs will not be adequately met and their interests protected.
+- a decision maker is needed to ensure that the adult’s needs are met and their interests are protected.

 Appointments can only be made for adults over the age of 18 years.
-However advance appointments for children aged 17 and a half or older, which take effect when they turn 18 years of age, can also be made.
+However, advance appointments for children aged 17 and a half or older can also be made, which take effect when they turn 18 years of age.

 QCAT can decide a range of matters including: